picocomputer/rp6502/README.md

 This is only for developing the Pi Pico software.
 For writing 6502 software, see the examples.

+Only build with Release or RelWithDebInfo.
+Debug builds will not have a fast enough action loop.

 Standard Raspberry Pi Pico C SDK setup per the official docs; set PICO_SDK_PATH and PICO_EXTRAS_PATH, use cmake.
 The VSCode launch settings connect to a remote debug session.
 For example, I use a Picoprobe under WSL by passing the device to Linux with usbipd-win then bringing up a couple of terminals for the debugger and monitor.

 The Pi Pico VGA is also a Picoprobe for development and terminal use.
 Load a release build of rp6502_vga.uf2 on it with the BOOT SEL button.
 You can do the UF2 process with the RIA board too, or use the VGA/Picoprobe board to load it using OpenOCD.